ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 ### Persistent Storage

-The AI implemented localStorage for saving game progress and high scores:
+For data persistence, I used localStorage to save game progress and high scores:

 ```javascript
 const loadHighScores = () => {